4n4nk3/Wordlister/README.md

 Permutations: Capital, Upper, Lower, 1337

+> Still in alpha!
+May crash :D

-* TODO: Optimize memory usage.
+* TODO: Optimize and fix memory usage.
 * TODO: Add possibility to customize mangling by passing additional parameters when calling the script.
 * TODO: Add reverse-words to mangling capabilities.
 * TODO: Add append-exclamation-mark to mangling capabilities.